-- 5.1 Nodal Agency i.e. NLDC shall, in coordination with RLDCs and SLDCs, estimate the quantum of requirement of SRAS on year ahead basis, three day ahead basis, day ahead basis and real-time basis as per the methodology specified in subsequent sections. - 5.2 SLDCs shall furnish data in the stipulated formats and timelines to the Nodal Agency for estimation of the quantum of requirement of SRAS. - 5.3 SLDC shall maintain reserves as allocated by Nodal Agency (after considering diversity benefit and reference contingency), as per the estimation carried out by the SLDC in accordance with the IEGC.
+- 5.1 Nodal Agency i.e. NLDC shall, in coordination with RLDCs and SLDCs, estimate the quantum of requirement of SRAS & TRAS on year ahead basis, three day ahead basis, day ahead basis and real-time basis as per the methodology specified in subsequent sections. - 5.2 SLDCs shall furnish data in the stipulated formats and timelines to the Nodal Agency for estimation of the quantum of requirement of SRAS & TRAS. - 5.3 SLDC shall maintain reserves as allocated by Nodal Agency (after considering diversity benefit and reference contingency), in accordance with the IEGC.